gopal-mahajan/forest-stack-developer-docs/docs/overview.md

 ## Introduction to Forest Stack

 Rajasthan Forest Stack Data Exchange is an initiative by the Rajasthan Forest Department, designed to empower innovation.
-By providing access to rich Datasets, Models, Use cases, and development tools, the Exchange aims to inspire grassroot innovations that tackle real-world challenges.
-The platform embodies Rajasthan’s commitment to digital leadership, inclusive growth, and technology-driven governance.
+By providing access to rich datasets, BI models, use cases and development tools, the Exchange aims to inspire grassroot innovations that tackle real-world challenges.
+The platform embodies Rajasthan’s commitment to digital leadership, inclusive growth and technology-driven governance.

 ## About this User Guide